Robbiekruszynski/pizza-inc/README.md

 * to view live project please visit:https://robbiekruszynski.github.io/pizza-inc/
 * Or copy / paste https://github.com/Robbiekruszynski/pizza-inc be sure you're in your Desktop directory
 * clone or download https://github.com/Robbiekruszynski/pizza-inc.git your Desktop
-* Open the beep-boop folder and run index.html with your selected browser
+* Open the pizza-inc folder and run index.html with your selected browser
-* Explore Beep-Boop!
+* Explore .ZA.!
 * For those whom wish to alter or view the code please use your preferred text editor
 * Load up the index.html along with the styles.css and scripts.js
 * BE SURE to have BOOTSTRAP 3.3.7 and JQuery 3.3.1